syselement/blog/cyber-everything/threat-intelligence.md

 **`Threat Intelligence`** (`T.I.`) is *data that is collected, processed and analyzed to understand a threat actor’s motives, targets and attack behaviors*.

 - it refers to information that organizations can use to combat cyber threats
-- cybersecurity experts and data scientists examine, visualize and analyze large volumes of unorganized data in order to turn it into actionable insights that power informed decisions
+- cybersecurity experts and data scientists examine, visualize and analyze large volumes of unorganized data to turn it into actionable insights that power informed decisions

 > *Threat intelligence is evidence-based knowledge, including context, mechanisms, indicators, implications and actionable advice, about an existing or emerging menace or hazard to assets that can be used to inform decisions regarding the subject's response to that menace or hazard.* - [Gartner](https://www.gartner.com/en/documents/2487216)